zerodaycode/canyon-book/src/repository_adapters.md

 }
 ```

-An adapter can derive only the operations it intends to expose.
-The `maps_to` annotation binds those generated operations to `Team`:
+`TeamWriter` is an adapter, not a second database entity.
+It derives only the operations it needs, and `maps_to` names the `Team` values those operations receive:

 ```rust
 use canyon_sql::macros::{